 ‘In using Open Journal System, you consent to your data being stored in a journal-specific author and reviewer contact database, which may be accessed by appropriate Firenze University Press solely for the purpose of the processing and publication of manuscripts.’

 Who has access to your information?

-This information can be extracted by the Editors, Editorial Assistant and Publishers of the Rivista Italiana di Filosofia Politica.
-Personal data is held and extracted only for these editorial and publication purposes, and is not shared with third parties.
+This information is available to the Editors, Editorial Assistant and Publishers of the Rivista Italiana di Filosofia Politica.
+Personal data is held and accessed only for editorial and publication purposes, and is not shared with third parties.